 Committee by the delegates requesting action for consideration.
 The challenge shall specify in what manner the plank is believed to be in conflict.
 The Judicial Committee shall consider the challenge, decide whether the Statement of Principles is conformed to and report their findings and reasons to the Convention.
 If the plank is vetoed by the Judicial Committee, it will be declared null and void but can be reinstated by a 3/4 vote of the Convention.

-8. Should changes to the bylaws or platform result in a grammatical error in accordance with the latest edition of the Chicago Manual of Style, the LNC presiding at the time of that discovery is authorized to make those grammatical corrections provided it does not change the meaning or intent of the item edited.
+8. Should changes to the bylaws or platform result in a grammatical error in accordance with the authorized to make those grammatical corrections provided it does not change the meaning or intent of the item edited.